Q &A with Drew Sidora…

-Drew, you’re an actress, singer, song writer, movie producer and activist.
-When do you find the time to just do you; to have some me time?
+Drew, you’re an actress, singer, songwriter, movie producer and activist.
+When do you find the time just to do you; to have me time?

-You’re currently working with a plethora of organizations which includes Walk MS, Love Is Not Abuse, The Sickle Cell Disease Association, Y Foundation Dream-makers, an outreach program for kids with interest in entertainment and the No H8 Ad Campaign; promoting marriage rights for everyone.
+You’re currently working with a plethora of organizations that include Walk MS, Love Is Not Abuse, The Sickle Cell Disease Association, Y Foundation Dream-makers, an outreach program for kids with an interest in entertainment and the No H8 Ad Campaign; promoting marriage rights for everyone.
 Why these organizations?

 All of these organizations are important to me and have personal ties in my life.
-My best friend of 25 years was recently diagnosed with MS and she has fought this battle and is in complete remission.
-She is a true fighter and I believe people need to hear the positive stories of those who have overcome MS. The only way is to continue to bring awareness.
+My best friend of 25 years was diagnosed with MS, and she has fought this battle and is in complete remission.
+She is a true fighter, and I believe people need to hear the positive stories of those who have overcome MS. The only way is to continue to bring awareness.

 Love Is Not Abuse, which focuses on domestic violence, is something I think all women have experienced at some point in their lives either directly or indirectly.
 My sister has suffered from domestic violence as well as many young teenage girls who feel they have no one to talk to.
 Love Is Not Abuse is a curriculum we intend to implement in the public school systems in order to educate teachers so they can properly help our youth with this ongoing issue.

 I’m the Spokesperson for the Sickle Cell Disease Association, and I felt it necessary to become a part of this organization because my father, who is a pediatrician, has been volunteering for the organization’s summer camp since I was a little girl.
 Every year we would attend and sometimes when we came back, some of my best friends that I looked forward seeing would pass away.
 So, I felt it necessary to bring awareness to this disease as it predominantly affects our African American community.
 Our hopes are to raise funding in order to research a possible cure for this fatal disease.